yaodo/yaodo.github.io/index.md

-## welcome,note or tips!
+## note or tips,HI!
-github is very simple&clean.It's a good place to save something useful.just like linux,router&switch.
+github is simple&clean,to save something useful.just like linux,router&switch.

 centos 6&7